 DynaCirc CR - a calcium channel blocker or calcium agonist - which tries to restore the cells to a more youthful saline condition.

-Note: it is thought that dopamine is forced into the cytoplasm prematurely and there it combines with misfolded alpha synuclein and calcium to create the gummy mess which causes the dopamine to die.
+Note: it is thought that dopamine is forced into the cytoplasm prematurely and there it combines with misfolded alpha synuclein and calcium to create the gummy mess which

 The Exelon patch - a reversible chlorinesterase inhibitor used for moderate dementia, cognitive skills loss and executive skills.